 The B.Ed. journey till date

-The B.Ed. program has had a rollercoaster ride so far, with proposals and revisions.
+The B.Ed. the program has had a rollercoaster ride so far, with proposals and revisions.
 In 2014, the B.Ed. the course was reported to be reduced to a 1-year course to boost its demand.
 However, the syllabus had not been revised at that time, thus making the course less attractive.

 As of March 2016, 15 lakh students were pursuing teacher training courses.
-Of them, only 4,000 were pursuing the integrated programme.
+Of them, only 4,000 were pursuing the integrated program.
 The new 4-year integrated program is a fresh move on part of MHRD to make the course more comprehensive and therefore, more attractive.